 How to Make a Ginger Bourbon Sour

-Put everything in a cocktail shaker with a ball whisk and shake for 15 seconds.
-(If you don't have a ball whisk, dry shake your cocktail - without ice - for 30 seconds.)
+Add a ball whisk and dry shake - without ice - for 15 seconds.
+(If you don't have a ball whisk, dry shake your cocktail for 30 seconds.)

 Note: When you shake up an egg white cocktail in a three piece cocktail shaker, pressure will build up inside the shaker.
 Don't fight this!
 Don't try to muscle through it or your shaker will explode cocktail all over your kitchen.
 (Trust me on this!!)